inatic/freecad-truss/README.md

 ## 2D ADAPTIVE PATH

-From geometry and parameters fed to `area.Adaptive2d`, the operation will create a 2D adaptive toolpath, which like its input geometry consists in a list of [x,y] coordinates.
-The operation also provides an entry point for the helix that enters the material, and a startpoint for the adaptive toolpath.
-While the `area.Adaptive2d` is executing it returns paths to a progress function while these are being calculated, this so a user can follow progress on screen.
-The progress function also provides the possibility to stop execution by setting `True` as its return value.
-Drawing on screen should only be done when the FreeCAD Gui is up, and the responsiblity for progress being drawn on screen probably passed to the the `PathAdaptiveGui` script.
-For now the progress function is defined on the `PathAdaptive` object and simply returns `False`.
+The `area.Adaptive2d` is fed a number of input parameters, followed by a call to its `Execute` method in which also the `stockPath2d` and the `basePath2d` are supplied.
+The method takes a progress callback function as third argument, it will receive partial toolpaths as they are being generated and is useful for diplaying progress on screen.
+The progress function can also stop execution by setting its return value to `True`.
+Drawing on screen should only be done when the FreeCAD Gui is up though, and the responsiblity for progress being drawn on screen should probably be passed to the `PathAdaptiveGui` script.
+For now the progress function does nothing more than return `False`.

 ``` PathAdaptive.py
 def progressFn(self, tpaths):